anshukaira/insta-clone/README.md

  - Have fun!

 ## Installation
- - Ask for APK file.
+ - Download APK from Release
  - For running in EXPO, download EXPO-go app from playstore and copy this link (https://expo.io/@slayeransh/projects/mirai-c).
 As you open the app, click on the clipboard available project.
  - Try on web: https://mirai-c.web.app/
+ - From source ( follow steps given in 'How to Contribute' )

 ## How to Contribute?